Top 25 Legal Pages For Your WordPress Website

 What Could be the Legal Issues for not Having Them?

 A small legal trouble is enough to destroy your entire business.
-While the legal battle will affect your time, energy, and resources, the spread of the rumor will affect your reputation so badly that it will become difficult for you to survive.
-In order to avoid these troubles, you must publish the required legal documents on your site.
+While the legal battle will affect your time, energy, and resources, spreading the rumor will affect your reputation so badly that it will become difficult for you to survive.
+You must publish the required legal documents on your site to avoid these troubles.

 Theft or fraud

-Theft or fraud is a serious cuber issue today.
-The most common problem are Identity theft, internet time theft, and intellectual property.
+Theft or fraud is a serious Cuber issue today.
+The most common problems are Identity theft, internet time theft, and intellectual property.
 Identity theft is doing something under some other person’s name.
-Internet time theft is nothing but unauthorized use of the internet for a long time.
+Internet time theft is nothing but unauthorized internet use for a long time.
 Intellectual property theft is the use of someone else’s intellectual property.
 You have to be very serious about the security of your website to avoid it.
-That is why Mentioning the terms and conditions of use must be clear.
+That is why the terms and conditions of use must be mentioned clearly.

 Trespass

-Trespass is a cybercrime in most countries in the World.
+Trespass is a cybercrime in most countries worldwide.
 It simply means unauthorized use of a website.
-If somebody accesses the personal data of your users it is unfortunate.
-Your privacy policy should make it clear to the visitors that their data is safe.
+If somebody accesses your users’ personal data, it is unfortunate.
+Your privacy policy should make it clear to visitors that their data is safe.

 Vandalism

-Vandalism of a website is if someone changes the content of your website without your approval.
-There are different reasons for the vandalism of websites.
-The most common is hacking.
-You have to ensure to your visitors that your website is protected from hackers.
+Vandalism occurs when someone changes the content of a website without your approval.
+There are different reasons for website vandalism, the most common being hacking.
+You must ensure that your website is protected from hackers.

 Harassment

 Harassment can be of many types.
-Some comments made by someone can cause harassment for some other person.
-If users are allowed to post on your site, some content too can cause harassment for somebody.
-Your terms and conditions should be clearly defined t get rid of this problem.
+Some comments made by one person can harass another.
+If users are allowed to post on your site, some content can also harass somebody.
+Your terms and conditions should be clearly defined to avoid this problem.

 Did you know?
 The Australian privacy act is much older than many other popular privacy laws of the world, including GDPR and CCPA.
 Learn more in our dedicated article on the Australian Privacy Policy Principles.